ELEANOR ROOSEVELT, ADDRESS BY MRS. FRANKLIN D.

 Gutin, The President’s Partner: The First

-(New York: Greenwood Press, 1989), 82; and
+Lady in the Twentieth Century (New York: Greenwood Press, 1989), 82; and

 Blanche Wiesen Cook, Eleanor Roosevelt, 2 vols.
 (New York: Penguin,